Pfefan/Yt-Playlist-downloader/README.md

 A small program that allows you to download with little effort a list of playlists in the form of audio files, which are then stored in a structured way that you can keep them apart.

+If you add new songs to your playlist and sync them in the same folder, only the new songs will be downloaded and the already downloaded songs will not be affected.

 ## Screenshots